 FROM THE UNITED STATES TO THE WORLD

-After 20 years of working unhappily in the pharmaceutical industry, and the early death of his father, Sterling Purdy decided to break the mold and quit.
+After 20 years of working unhappily in the pharmaceutical industry, and the early death of his father, Sterling Purdy — Bella's father — decided to ditch the American Dream and quit.

-So, the Purdy family chose not to wait, to leave everything behind and see the world.
+So, the Purdy family chose not to wait, but to leave everything behind and see the world.

 Italy, Germany, Vietnam, Cambodia and Turkey are a few of the countries stamped in their passports.
-But more importantly than destinations, they said, each new experience unveiled another piece of God's plan for their lives.
+Though, more important than destinations, they said, each new experience unveiled another piece of God's plan for their lives.